 Dartmouth University student CJ Hughes had a business internship at a boutique hotel chain in Sydney this fall.
 This post is unedited, and direct from the intern.

 Living in the housing, a really nice student hostel in Kings Cross is simply awesome.
-There are tons of kids here from Europe so you'll get to meet a lot of different people, especially since you meet their friends too so the network is huge!
+There are tons of kids here from Europe, so you'll get to meet a lot of different people, especially since you meet their friends too- so the network is huge!

 GE’s impact on my future career pursuits:

-I realize just how much I love hospitality now and want to hopefully do the same next summer but hopefully in Stockholm, Sweden.
+I realized just how much I love hospitality, and I want to hopefully do the same next summer- but in Stockholm, Sweden.
 Being abroad for the first time, I am still so new to it all but having so many international friends back home, it was only a matter of time until I ventured out of the States.
 Long story short, I find life aboard to be addictive, a requirement for me (oh these last two years at uni will be tough!), and I welcome culture shock with open arms.
 It was actually a strong motive for interning aboard.
-I just like experience whether it be language, smells, sights, sounds, etc. Back to the point of this paragraph… since I get so much responsibility here, I can have a valid assessment of what HR is and if it would make me happy in the long run.
+I just like various experiences whether it be language, smells, sights, sounds, etc. Back to the point of this paragraph… since I get so much responsibility here, I can have a valid assessment of what HR is and if it would make me happy in the long run.
 I feel that I could do HR in most places since this experience is pretty comparable across industries I would assume.
 That being said, I have TONS of interests so if it isn't hotels for me than I want to explore the realm of e-commerce, viticulture (wine) or sustainability given my broad interests regarding industries and locales.

 In short: JUST DO IT!!!!